-- 1) Establish your search committee with consideration for the diversity of the committee members, with particular attention to inviting faculty from federally designated groups that are currently under-represented among CRCs, where that information is known.
-Be mindful of workload and any imbalance in other requests for faculty who identify as members of federally designated groups to participate in committees, etc. Among the membership, appoint an Employment Equity Advisor (EEA) who will be empowered to (1) engage the search committee in ongoing consideration of personally-mediated biases and systemic barriers, and (2) liaise with the Equity & Inclusion Office (EIO) regarding the application of equitable hiring practices in accordance with this Appointments Guide and the EIO Equitable Hiring Guide.
-The EEA will be expected to engage training materials and supports provided by the EIO. - 2) TIPS and the CRC EDI Action Plan require that all search committee members receive training on equity in the search process.
-Please contact your Associate Dean with responsibility for equity or the Equity & Inclusion Office (avp.eio@equity.ubc.ca) to arrange required training.
-Equity in Hiring, an online video series on the workplace learning platform, is an asynchronous way to ensure all search committee members are familiar with some key concepts. - 3) With the search committee, establish the evaluation criteria for the CRC position, based on the bona fide requirements of the job and listed CRC qualifications by tier (under the "Diversity considerations in hiring" on this webpage).
+- 1) Establish your search committee with consideration for the diversity of the committee members, with particular attention to inviting faculty from FDGs that are currently underrepresented among CRCs, where that information is known.
+Be mindful of workload and any imbalance in other requests for faculty who identify as members of FDGs to participate in committees, etc. Among the membership, appoint an Employment Equity Advisor (EEA) who will be empowered to (1) engage the search committee in ongoing consideration of personally-mediated biases and systemic barriers, and (2) liaise with the Equity & Inclusion Office (EIO) regarding the application of equitable hiring practices in accordance with this Appointments Guide and the Guide to Equitable Hiring Practices.
+The EEA will be expected to engage with training materials and supports provided by the EIO. - 2) TIPS and the CRC EDI Action Plan require that all search committee members receive training on equity in the search process.
+Please contact your Associate Dean with responsibility for equity or refer to the Equity & Inclusion Office's Employment Equity Advisor Program to arrange required training.
+Equity in Hiring, an online video series on the workplace learning platform, is an asynchronous way to ensure all search committee members are familiar with some key concepts. - 3) With the search committee, establish the evaluation criteria for the CRC position, based on the bona fide requirements of the job and listed CRC qualifications by tier (under the "Guidance to Meet CRC EDI Nominations Requirements" on this webpage).
 Integrate equity, diversity, and inclusion considerations across the criteria, as well as a criterion specifically to assess a candidate's capacity to contribute to and advance equity, diversity, and inclusion.
 The CRCP provides this guidance: "Require, as part of the job criteria, a track record related to EDI.
 Encourage applicants to identify their strengths and experiences in increasing EDI in their previous institutional environment, and in curriculum, and in supporting diverse students."
-The Equity & Inclusion Office can work with Faculty Equity Leads or Advisors to support the development of evaluation rubrics that holistically consider equity, diversity, and inclusion.
-Sample rubrics will also be made available. - 4) Ensure that the selection committee chair and members understand their roles in the selection process and their roles as representatives of UBC.

-- 5) Confirm that all selection committee members understand how applicant pool data are collected and used, and their purpose in supporting equitable hiring.
+The Equity & Inclusion Office can work with Faculty Equity Leads or Advisors to support the development of evaluation rubrics that holistically consider equity, diversity, and inclusion. - 4) Ensure that the selection committee chair and members understand their roles in the selection process and their roles as representatives of UBC. - 5) Confirm that all selection committee members understand how applicant pool data are collected and used, and their purpose in supporting equitable hiring.
 The Equity and Inclusion Office will work with the Faculty or Employment Equity Advisor to ensure that self-ID data is appropriately reported and stewarded through the recruitment and hiring process. - 6) Confirm that all selection committee members have received equitable recruitment training within the last two years. - 7) In order to comply with provincial Freedom of Information and Protection of Privacy (FIPPA) and Human Rights legislation, all members of the selection committee should ensure transparent advertising practices and confidential recruitment and selection processes.
 Share the Office of University Counsel's Fact Sheet and Non-Disclosure Agreement with the members of the selection committee.